gSchool/rails-practice-dependent-destroy/README.md

 Then I see a list of people that have a prescription for that medication
 ```

-**Dosage field must be a number**
+**Dosage field must start with a number**

 ```
 When I try to create a prescription
-And I try to add a non-numeric dosage amount
-Then an error message is displayed
+And I try to add a dosage without a number as the only characters before the first space Then an error message is displayed
 ```